gyanac/QuLab/content/news/PhotonicsResearch/index.md

 ---
-title: Congratulations to Congping and Zhongya on the acceptance of our manuscript on high-resolution two-photon transcranial imaging of brain by Photonics Research.
+title: "April 2021: Congratulations to Congping and Zhongya on the acceptance of our manuscript on high-resolution two-photon transcranial imaging of brain by Photonics Research. "

 event:
 event_url: